koschaos/koschaos.github.io/pages/2024_recap.md

 Now, ask me, "did Aidan set up the displays and unbox the jewellery to put on those displays?"
 Ask me, "did he stand at the booth to make whatever sales were made that day?"

-If you guessed "no" and "no", you'd be correct! 👏 No, those tasks fell to his dumbass father, while he went off to attended presentations, and Q&A sessions, and games with the other students.
+If you guessed "no" and "no", you'd be correct! 👏 No, those tasks fell to his dumbass father, while he went off to attend presentations, and Q&A sessions, and play games with the other students.

 *Except* for this sale ...